CourseReps/ECEN489-Spring2016/Students/efc322/Project3/README.md

 Solution:

+When sending the image from the android device to the server, I use Base64 encoding to encode an image into a string.
 On the android device, when encoding a photo by Base64, the flags need to be set as NO_WRAP and URL_SAFE.

 ##### The server cannot receive some photos at all.